Skip to main content

 The figures

-• In 80% of the cases: failure to observe the red light
+• In most cases, the cause is failure to respect the red light.